American Association of Hip & Knee Surgeons

-Since 1987, the National Academy of Sports Medicine (NASM) has been the global leader in certification, continuing education, solutions and tools for the health, fitness, sports performance and sports medicine professionals.
+Since 1987, the National Academy of Sports Medicine (NASM) has been the global expert in certification, continuing education, solutions and tools for the health, fitness, sports performance and sports medicine professionals.
 Today NASM serves more than 100,000 members in 80 countries

 National Osteoporosis Foundation

 To prevent osteoporosis, to promote lifelong bone health, to help improve the lives of those affected by osteoporosis and related fractures, and to find a cure.
-Established in 1984, the National Osteoporosis Foundation (NOF) is the nation’s leading voluntary health organization solely dedicated to osteoporosis and bone health.
+Established in 1984, the National Osteoporosis Foundation (NOF) is the nation’s expert voluntary health organization solely dedicated to osteoporosis and bone health.
 NOF is committed to achieving our mission through programs of awareness, education and training, advocacy and research.